TUDelft-PRIME-Books/Calculus/book/Single-variable_functions/Differentiation/approximating_functions.md

 \sqrt[3] x \ \approx \ 2+\frac 1{12}(x-8)-\frac 1{288}(x-8)^2.
 $$

-In {numref}`Figure %s <Fig:TaylorPolynomials:cuberootquad>` you can see that this quadratic polynomial is indeed a better approximation than the linearization.
+In {numref}`Figure %s <Fig:ApproximatingFunctions:cuberootquad>` you can see that this quadratic polynomial is indeed a better approximation than the linearization.

 :::{figure} Images/Fig-TaylorPolynomials-cuberoot-quad.svg
-:name: Fig:TaylorPolynomials:cuberootquad
+:name: Fig:ApproximatingFunctions:cuberootquad
 :class: dark-light

 The function $\sqrt[3]{x}$ and the Taylor polynomials $T_1(x)$ and $T_2(x)$.